t-crest/patmos/wcet/README.md

     platin wcet -i simple.pml -b a.out -e foo --report

-Thoes commands assume a standard configuration of Patmos that is the default singl core configuration with the DE2-115 memory timing.
+Those commands assume a standard configuration of Patmos that is the default single core configuration with the DE2-115 memory timing.

 The two commands and further commands to explore the result are included in the `Makefile`.